tshepang/blog-movies/content/movies/Smokin' Aces (2006).rst

 -  mafia telephone conversation
 -  the murderous neo-nazi trio

-Like *Fight Club* before it, the movie is `packed too much of goodness`_.
+Like *Fight Club* before it, the movie is packed too much of goodness.

-.. _packed too much of goodness: http://movies.ign.com/articles/758/758269p1.html